cormaclavery/personal-website/README.md

 # general-assembly-1

-This is a project for my General Assembly application.
+This is project 1 for my General Assembly application.